jshannon63/cobalt/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-# Dependency Injection Container with Recursive Reflection
+# Autowired Dependency Injection Container with Recursive Reflection

+  __Realized with only 300 lines of PHP code__

 This container class was created during the preparation of a blog article to help users understand the Laravel Service Container.
 The Container::class used in this exercise implements a PSR-11 container interface